-Power of Prayer: Inside Europe's largest cathedral
+Power of Prayer: Inside Europe’s largest cathedral

 In the 20th century, World War Two threatened the architectural masterpiece and its priceless treasures.
 The Allies saw Cologne as a valuable target.
 The city's destruction might be enough to cripple Germany and end the war.

 Starting in 1943, a barrage of bombs dropped from hundreds of planes left the city in ruins.
-The Gothic cathedral had somehow survived the shelling.
+Somehow, the Gothic cathedral survived the shelling largely untouched.

 After years of restoration, this house of worship is still an impressive edifice by modern standards.